breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 First, my programmer friends.
 I'm sure they got sick of my endless questions, but their help was invaluable.
 Working on your own, it's easy to get lost in StackOverflow posts and wind up dismayed.
 My friends kept me on track and cleared up a lot of confusing points. ("What's a constructor function?"
 "What's a list comprehension?")

 Second, I found a fantastic e-book called [Invent Your Own Computer Games With Python](https://inventwithpython.com/invent4thed/).
-It's targted at an audience...much younger than I was.
+It's targeted at an audience...much younger than I was.
 As a result, the writing is exceptionally clear and simple.
 Perfect for an absolute beginner with limited guidance.

 Armed with these tools, I wrote _lots_ of sloppy, beginner-style programs.
 My crowning glory was a dinky chatbot that had hard-coded responses to common phrases.
 Success was just around the corner.